 Once your organization has been approved to submit an application, complete proposals should be sent ELECTRONICALLY only to Ms. Kannenberg at email@example.com and consist of one copy of each of the following:

 - Transmittal letter with authorized signature/contact information for the head of staff or governing board.

 - A concise proposal narrative stating the qualifications of the organization and the principal project staff or volunteers, a description of the project concept, goals and the steps involved in its implementation, eligibility criteria and numbers of beneficiaries, the roles of other organizations involved, a timeline for completion of the project, and the means by which you will evaluate its results.
 (For the content of Spay/Neuter or TNR proposals, see the additional instructions below.)

 - Project Budget showing itemized expenses, all sources of support and revenue, and the time period covered.
 Indicate whether these amounts are committed or anticipated.
 Explain how you will continue the project beyond the end of our grant.

 - A completed copy of our "Organization Fact Sheet" (see below), including data on programs and animals cared for during the previous year.

 - The complete IRS 501(c)(3) tax-exempt status determination letter for your organization.
 The award of any grant will be subject to our verification of this status and our customary regulatory review process.

-- A list of your organization's officers and trustees, the percentage making an annual monetary gift to it, and the total dollar amount of those gifts.
+- A list of your organization's officers and trustees and the total dollar amount of their annual monetary gifts.
 To be eligible, 100% of an organization's governing board members must have made a monetary contribution to it during the past year.
 Organizations that cannot meet this standard should not apply.
-Please include a copy of your conflict of interest policy if one has been adopted by the board.
+We also make note of aggregate and average board member gifts in relation to overall group resources.
+Please include a copy of your conflict-of-interest policy if one has been adopted by the board.